littlebravesri/django_api1/README.md

  `TOKEN_EXPIRE_TIME = 1500  # Seconds,`

 ## Starting Django Automatically
-In production environments, Django should automatically start When the machine starts or reboots.
+In production environments, Django should automatically start when the machine starts or reboots.
-Follow the steps given below.
+Follow the steps given below to configure that.
 1. Modify the script [start_django.sh](./start_django.sh) for your environment.
     1. Configure the path of your Django installation
         ``` cd <your path> ```